 We estimate the angle of precession to be

 where $\gamma_{\rm e}$ is the gyromagnetic ratio of the electron.
 Figure \ref{fig:schematic} illustrates the precession of the magnetic moment, and that of the quadrupole associated with the secondary emission.
-From the geometry of the figure with the magnetic field along the $z-$axis, the change in a mode's brightness temperature depends on which quadrant of the $x-y$ plane the projection of $\bm k$ lies in.
+If the background magnetic field varies on larger scales than that of the fluctuations in the 21--cm signal, it is effectively homogenous over the length-scale of the modes of interest.
+In this case, we see from the geometry of the figure (with the magnetic field along the $z-$axis) that the change in a mode's brightness temperature depends on which quadrant of the $x-y$ plane the projection of $\bm k$ lies in.
 Keeping the line of sight along $\hat{\bm y}$ and assuming the precession angle is small,

-The precession-induced correction shown in Eq.~\eqref{eq:estimate} distorts the angular structure of the $21$-cm emission in a manner unlike any of the usually considered effects -- it breaks the symmetry around the line of sight.
+The precession-induced correction shown in Eq.~\eqref{eq:estimate} distorts the angular structure of the $21$-cm emission in a manner unlike any of the usually considered effects---it breaks the symmetry around the line of sight.
 This distinguishes it from corrections like the usual redshift space distortions due to peculiar velocities.
-Fig.~\ref{fig:effectontb} illustrates this.
+Figure \ref{fig:effectontb} illustrates this.

-In the rest of the paper we go beyond this simple semi-classical treatment of the spin-polarization, and compute the rates of de-polarization by other non-radiative channels.
+In the rest of the paper we go beyond this simple semiclassical treatment of the spin-polarization, and compute the rates of depolarization by other nonradiative channels.